 After COVID-19 and a global shutdown left us with 2020 whiplash, we looked forward to catching our breath in 2021.
 Except 2021 brought another wild ride.
 How wild was it?
-Take a look as we recap the most impactful events in the transportation industry this year.
+Take a look as we recap the most impactful events in the commercial transportation industry this year.

 Passage of the infrastructure bill inspired hope

 When President Biden signed the $1.2 trillion infrastructure bill on November 15, transportation and construction professionals everywhere let out a sigh of relief.
 Billed as a “once in a generation” legislation, the new funding delivers $550 billion in federal infrastructure investments over five years.
 Along the way, it opens the door to safer roads and bridges, modernized public transit, broadband access in hard-to-reach areas, cleaner drinking water for local communities, and a bevy of new construction jobs.

 Americans learned what the supply chain is and how it impacts them

 In the last 12 months, the travel of goods into and out of U.S. ports and rail yards slowed to a crawl as surging demand encountered a crippled supply chain.
 From Singapore to Los Angeles, Shanghai to Savannah, a global shortage of materials caused prices to soar and building projects to be delayed.
 As ports and rail yards grappled with a lack of chassis to move containers, labor shortages in trucking and construction meant there weren’t enough workers to move freight or take on projects.
 2021 was also dogged by a lack of warehouse capacity, the closing of Gulf Coast ports after Hurricane Ida, and the disruption of Texas logistics networks.
 So much supply chain disruption happened in 2021, we almost forgot about that debacle in the Suez Canal.
 Yeah, that happened this year.

 Digital transformation led to more efficient operations